dd010101/vyos-jenkins/readme.md

 Currently patched version of vyos-build is required, in the future the official `https://github.com/vyos/vyos-build.git` may work but doesn't currently.

+Note for developers: equuleus is using only equuleus branch of vyos-build but sagitta is using both sagitta and current, thus if you fix something aimed at sagitta, you need to backports these changes to current as well, since some packages will use current and some sagitta branch.

 **Declarative Pipeline (Docker)**